praeclarum/StopCrashing/README.md

 This script uses [Mono.Cecil][MC] to scan all the byte code of your application to find these entrypoints.

 It is able to detect #1, #2, and #3 above with the exception of methods that take don't take their callback as the last argument.
+Also it cannot properly track async methods yet.

 It then detects whether you have any exception handling in that code.
 If you do not, it yells at you.